“Music expresses that which cannot be said and on which it is impossible to be silent.” ― Victor Hugo

 Remember that our bodies and minds can subconsciously sync with the tempo of a song.
 If you want to get your viewers excited, go for more upbeat tempos.
 Slower, mellow tempos, on the other hand, are ideal for that calming and soothing effect.

 Orangetheory Fitness didn’t have to look too far to find the right tempo for their video campaign.
 They wowed their customers by using a soundtrack created from each member’s heartbeat when working out!
 The BPM-based beat was the perfect music to get their members pumped up for more workouts with the program.
-And the fact that it was personalized is a great move when it comes to retention and loyalty.
+And the fact that it was personalised is a great move when it comes to retention and loyalty.

 2. Make Sure the Volume Fits

 Just like how music volume can affect a customer’s behavior while they shop, the volume of the music in a video can impact how the viewer absorbs the content.
-Should the music be setting the mood of the video by being front and center?
+Should the music be setting the mood of the video by being front and centre?
 Or is it more of a background element whose influence is more subtle?

 3. Understand the Power of Genre